luyadev/luya/docs/guide/app-jsonld.md

 ## Advanced usage

-An example for providing structured JsonLd for a blog with LUYA cms module:
+An example for providing structured JSON-LD for a blog with LUYA CMS module:

 ```php
 $current = Yii::$app->menu->current;